dale-wilson/HighQueue/README.md

 HighSteps is framework for creating <b>High</b> performance processing <b>Steps</b>.
 Steps are units that can be assembled into a processing pipeline.
 HighSteps defines tools for developing the Steps.
 When Steps are running within different threads, the messages are passed using a HighQueue.
 When they are running within the same thread a direct virtual call is used to pass the message.
 It is still under active development.
 Eventually it will also provide the support needed to instantiate and configure those Steps, assemble them into a pipeline and run the resulting program.

+###Status
-As of this writing (mid-January, 2015) HighQueue is reasonably stable.
+HighQueue is stable.

-HighSteps is still undergoing rapid development as it evolves into a complete system.
+HighSteps is complete.
+There is quite a bit of polishing and documentation in progress.

 ##Overview